 Why Learn English with Music Videos?

-Research indicates that certain types of videos are the best for students to learn from.
+Research indicates that certain types of videos are best for students to learn from.
 They should be brief, interactive, informal and have both audio and visual features.
-Lucky for us, that describes the videos on all of the language learning sites we will show you below!
+Luckily for us, that describes the videos on all of the language learning sites we will show you below!